How Indian IT is Bringing Bonded Labor to the US

 “It is an artificial handcuff on workers,” said Paul Weiss, a labor attorney in New York who represented workers in some of the CompSys cases.
 “To impose such a draconian requirement is unconscionable.””

-We found very similar types of if not illegal, completely inappropriate clauses in the contracts of Indian recruiters.
-When we explained the deep problems with the contract, the Indian recruiting firm both attempted to get us to speak on the phone (we think to remove the paper trail) and then proceeded to lie to us about the contract.
+We found very similar types of, if not illegal, completely inappropriate clauses in the contracts of Indian recruiters when I explained the deep problems with the contract, the Indian recruiting firm attempted to get us to speak on the phone (we think to remove the paper trail) and then proceeded to lie to us about the contract.

 And the largest firms are also implicated, like TATA consulting, as the following quotation attests.